 Koblenz is a crossing point for the Mosel and Rhine river and is best known for its monument at Deutsches Eck or "German Corner".
-A monument for unified Germany, Koblenz shows off some of Germany's premier attractions from castles to riverfront promenades to regional Rhine-Moselle wine.
+A monument for unified Germany, Koblenz shows off some of the country's premier attractions from castles to riverfront promenades to regional Rhine-Moselle wine.

-This is one of the oldest towns in Germany with a storied medieval history entangled with the Order of the Teutonic Knights and kings and queens.
+This is one of the oldest towns in Germany with a storied medieval history entangled with the Order of the Teutonic Knights.
 Its strategic location on the river has made it a valuable spot for collecting tolls, as well as a hotly disputed property between Germany and France.

 It is now an integral point of the UNESCO World Heritage site of the Upper Middle Rhine Valley.
-Whether you are just stopping by for a few hours as a break from cruise life, or spending a few days here to explore all that this area has to offer, here are the top 14 things to do in Koblenz, Germany.
+Whether you are just stopping by for a few hours as a break from cruise life, or spending a few days to explore, here are the top 14 things to do in Koblenz, Germany.

 Deutsches Eck (German Corner) is the primary landmark for Koblenz.
-It is dramatically perched at the point between the Rhein and Moselle Rivers with picturesque views of the area.
+The city is dramatically perched at the point between the Rhein and Moselle Rivers with picturesque views of the area.

 This reconstructed city center has cobble-stoned streets and charming squares surrounded by historic buildings.